aurorax-space/pyaurorax/README.md

 ## Contributing

 Bug reports, feature suggestions, and other contributions are greatly appreciated!
-The PyAuroraX team and welcomes both feedback and contributions.

 Templates for bug report and feature suggestions can be found when creating a Github Issue.
 If you have questions or issues installing PyAuroraX, we encourage that you open up a topic in the Github Discussions page.